Your research can change the world

 - Professor Leslie Paul Thiele (University of Florida)

 - Professor Jane Freedman (Université Paris 8 Saint-Denis)

 Indexed in: CLOCKSS, CrossRef, DOAJ, Google Scholar, OpenAIRE, Scopus, Semantic Scholar

 Frontiers in Political Science is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Political Science welcome submission of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review, Technology and Code, Policy and Practice Reviews, Policy Brief and Study Protocol.
+The specialty sections of Frontiers in Political Science welcome submission of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review, Technology and Code, Policy and Practice Reviews, Policy Brief and Study Protocol.

 When submitting a manuscript to Frontiers in Political Science, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 CH – 1005 Lausanne